jrmsweitzer/PageObjectFrameworkCSharp/README.md

 To build a Page Object, just start with the TemplateModel found in the Models folder, and edit it to your specific page.
-It's really simple once you get going.
+It's really simple once you get started.

 You can find an XPath Cheat Sheet in the Resources folder, which can help you